-- Maintenance dredging is likely to be required periodically over the course of the marina's operation to maintain minimum required depths for navigation in the entrance channel.
+Maintenance dredging is likely to be required periodically over the course of the marina's operation to maintain minimum required depths for navigation in the entrance channel.
 Low rates of sediment transport into the entrance channel are predicted, apart from an initial flux of sediment resulting from local morphological adjustment following construction of the breakwaters.
-Maintenance dredging of the entrance channel is therefore only expected to be required at a frequency of approximately 5 years or greater, or following a severe tropical cyclone. - Construction of the marina will prevent the onshore migration of up to 1,500m3/yr of sediment to Putney Beach by trapping the net westerly transport of sand along Leeke's Beach which inturn spills around Putney Point.
+Maintenance dredging of the entrance channel is therefore only expected to be required at a frequency of approximately 5 years or greater, or following a severe tropical cyclone.

+- Construction of the marina will prevent the onshore migration of up to 1,500m/year of sediment to Putney Beach by trapping the net westerly transport of sand along Leeke's Beach which inturn spills around Putney Point.
 Overtime, this sediment will accrete in the sheltered zone that will exist between the marina and Putney Point.
-To prevent siltation of the entrance channel by this accreting sand and to maintain the long term sand transport continuity on Putney Beach, periodic bypassing of approximately 5,000 7,000m3 of sand every five years would be required from the area between the marina entrance and Putney Point.

-Construction of the marina will result in changes to the size and incident angles of waves on Putney Beach relative to existing conditions.
+To prevent sedimentation of the entrance channel and breakwater gap by this accreting sand and to maintain the long term sand transport continuity on Putney Beach, bypassing of approximately 1,500m of sand per year would be required from the area between the marina entrance and Putney Point. - Construction of the marina will result in changes to the size and incident angles of waves on Putney Beach relative to existing conditions.
 In turn this is predicted to reduce the net sediment transport potential along Putney Beach.
 The impact of this change is expected to result in a reduction in the rate of shoreline recession currently being observed along Putney Beach and overtime, gradual accretion and progradation of the beach widths along Putney Beach.
+Following construction of the marine facility, monitoring and nourishment of Putney Beach will be required to manage the gradual rotation of Putney Beach in response to the construction of the marine facility.